Frequently Asked Questions

-There are a handful of general questions frequently posed to the OIRA staff.
+There are a handful of general questions frequently posed to the Institutional Effectiveness staff.
 We have attempted to provide answers to many of these questions here.
-The responses provided are for the most recent academic year (2008-09) and conform to terms as defined.
+The responses provided are for the most recent academic year (2021-22) unless otherwise specified and conform to terms as defined.

 1. What is Cornell’s enrollment?